By on 2020-10-29 -

-There can be few cars that won so many accolades within such a short time of launch and having driven three or four different versions, I can see what all those judges meant.
+THERE can be few cars that won so many accolades within such a short time of launch as the Audi A1 and having driven a number of different versions, I can see what all those awards were about.

-The quality can be seen wherever you look, from the soft touch materials all around to the excellent technology and the way every switch works so beautifully.
+The quality is all around you, from the soft touch materials all around to the excellent technology, the way the switches work so beautifully and the performance.

-There are two models to choose from, the standard three door hatch and a five door called the Sportback, which came onto the market in 2012.
+There are two body styles to choose from, the standard three door hatch and a five door called the Sportback, which came onto the market in 2012.

-But be warned, access into the Sportback's rear seats is difficult and there is only very small rear legroom in either model.
+But be warned, access into either model's rear seats is difficult, and there is only very small rear legroom.

-It is one of the best automatics on the market, but adds a lot to prices because it is so expensive new.
+It is one of the best autos on the market, but adds a lot to prices because it is so expensive new, and it is very expensive to repair if things go wrong.

 Performance is fair to excellent across the range and all the engines are smooth and quiet.

-The driving position is excellent for all sizes and the handling and road holding are wonderful, with huge grip, even though the steering is lacking in feel.
+The driving position is excellent for all sizes, and the handling and roadholding are wonderful, with huge grip.

-They also have traction and stability control, alloys, electric front windows, 60/40 split fold back seat, voice activation and a trip computer.
+They also have traction and stability control, alloys, electric front windows, 60/40 split fold back seat, voice activation and a trip computer, while mid-range Sport adds sports seats and audio remote control.